akashmjn/tinydiarize/README.md

 ## More info
 - Whisper `small.en` checkpoints were finetuned on ~100hrs of [AMI meetings](https://groups.inf.ed.ac.uk/ami/corpus/) using HuggingFace [Transformers](https://github.com/huggingface/transformers) and [Datasets](https://github.com/huggingface/datasets).
 - With some tricks, this could be done relatively cheaply with just 30mins of 1 GPU training starting to produce decent results.
 Tiny indeed 😊.
-- We used helpful tools from the OG open-source diarization toolkit [pyannote](https://github.com/pyannote/pyannote-core) for finetuning data preparation and also analyze its performance.
+- We used helpful tools from [pyannote](https://github.com/pyannote/pyannote-core) (the OG open-source diarization toolkit) for finetuning data preparation and also analyze its performance.
 - We make use of the excellent open-source [revdotcom/fstalign](https://github.com/revdotcom/fstalign) tool for scoring and analysis.
 -  Stay tuned for details in an upcoming blog post! 📺

 ## Gotchas